kcp-dev/kcp/docs/content/developers/publishing-a-new-kcp-release.md

 2. If the release notes have been pre-populated, delete them.
 3. Copy release notes from the `CHANGELOG.md` file you generated in the previous step.
 4. Publish the release.

+## Trigger documentation deployment

+Documentation for the respective release branch needs to be triggered manually after the release branch has been pushed.

+1. Navigate to the [Generate and push docs](https://github.com/kcp-dev/kcp/actions/workflows/docs-gen-and-push.yaml) GitHub Action.
+2. Hit the "Run forkflow" button, run workflow against `release-$VERSION`.
+3. Make sure the triggered workflow ran and deployed a new version of the documentation to [docs.kcp.io](https://docs.kcp.io).

 ## Notify